 Although Cooktown was named after the British explorer who charted Australia’s east coast while sailing aboard HMB Endeavour, Cooktown was not where he first set foot on land (it was where he got stranded).

-These days, you can travel to Cooktown by land and the trip from Cairns to Cooktown is quite an adventure.
+You can travel to Cooktown by land and the trip from Cairns to Cooktown is quite an adventure.

 Lt (he wasn’t a captain back then) Cook landed in Botany Bay in Sydney on April 29 1770, paving the way for colonisation.